LaRancion/NotMyBOFs/README.md

 # NotMyBOFs
-BOFs with small changes and not in an archive
+BOFs with small changes and not. stored in an archive

 Taken from: